 On Nov.
-27, 2019, following the results of the consultation program, Council received aand approved the recommendation to approve a by-law to enact a 24-month pilot project that will see a call out for applications to a maximum of three per ward, a 100-metre separation distance between homes and that all participants be required to attend a mandatory educational session.
+27, 2019, following the results of the consultation program, Council received a staff report and approved the recommendation to approve a by-law to enact a 24-month pilot project that will see a call out for applications to a maximum of three per ward, a 100-metre separation distance between homes and that all participants be required to attend a mandatory educational session.
 Council also approved a recommendation to amend the Exotic Animal By-law to recognize the implementation of a pilot project.

 On Aug.
-14, 2019, Council received aregarding the regulation of hens in residential areas and directed staff to a conduct a public consultation program to better understand the issues and attitudes of residents about allowing urban hens.
+14, 2019, Council received a staff report regarding the regulation of hens in residential areas and directed staff to a conduct a public consultation program to better understand the issues and attitudes of residents about allowing urban hens.

 In 2016, Council received a deputation from a resident encouraging the Town to regulate hens in residential areas.